This article describes how to implement Userlane for the self-hosting version.

 4. Implement the snippet

-Please be aware that not all analytics and process-tracking features are available with self-hosting due to the missing connection to the Userlane cloud.
+• Self-hosting lacks some analytics and process-tracking features due to the absence of connection to the Userlane cloud.

-Every time you apply changes to your property in the Portal or via the Editor (segmentation, new Userlanes, etc.), you will need to download the ZIP file again and implement it in your self-hosting setup.
+• Whenever you make changes to your property in the Portal or Editor, re-download and implement the ZIP file in your self-hosting setup.